Vote Christopher Hoyt For State Senate From Rutland County! :)

 would like to homeschool, or send their kids to a private

 school, but just can’t quite afford to do so.
-This plan would
+This plan

-huge sum of money.
+collectively a huge sum of money.

 After all, a family of 4 children home-schooled would save